dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 ------------------------------------------
 ```

-This indicates that our regression model contains a **unit root**, and that our data is in some way cyclical.
+This indicates that our regression model contains a **root**, but that it lies outside the unit circle (has modulus > 1), and so our data should be stationary in first differences.

 ---